Does this test have other names?

 Does this test pose any risks?

-stinging sensation or pain.
-Afterward, the site may be slightly sore.
-If you have
+feel a slight sting or pain.
+Afterward, the site may be sore.
+If you have a bleeding

 What might affect my test results?